rachel-padworski/MyRecipes/README.md

 # MyRecipes
 MyRecipes webapp provides a place for user to create and view recipes.
 Users can signup, login, comment, create recipes, and view recipes.

+# Installation
+To use this app, clone the repo, then execute:
+$ bundle

+# Usage

 Things you may want to cover:

 * Ruby version